Skip to content

 Last updated:

 The five fires examined in this topic killed a combined 431 people across four countries and four decades.
-Each investigation forced a reckoning with the same core question that forensic fire investigation always poses: what started the fire, where, and why did it spread so far?
-The answers in every case implicated not only ignition sources but regulatory failures, construction material choices, and building-management decisions that turned survivable fires into mass-casualty events.
+Each investigation asked the same question: what started the fire, where, and why did it spread so far?
+In every case the answers implicated regulatory failures and construction material choices that turned survivable fires into mass-casualty events.

 Forensic fire investigators work at the intersection of chemistry, structural engineering, human-factors analysis, and law.
 Their product is a fire origin-and-cause determination that must withstand scrutiny in coronial inquiries, civil litigation, criminal prosecutions, and legislative investigations simultaneously.
 Landmark cases generate the case law, the standard-of-care revisions, and the building-code amendments that prevent the next fire.
-Understanding how investigators reconstructed each of these events teaches the methodology as well as the outcomes.
+The origin-and-cause methodology applied across these cases draws on the systematic framework described in the topic on fire scene examination and NFPA 921 systematic methodology.

 On 20 February 2003, the rock band Great White opened their set at The Station nightclub in West Warwick, Rhode Island, with a pyrotechnic display.
 The stage-perimeter gerbs ignited the polyurethane foam that had been attached to the walls and ceiling behind the stage as acoustic insulation.
 Within approximately 90 seconds, the foam was fully involved.
 Smoke and heat spread rapidly through the low-ceilinged building.
 Of the 462 people present, 100 died, 230 were injured, and the building was a total loss within minutes.